smokeytube/nitrotypebot/README.md

 v1.3 Added webdrivers 86-89 to fix the bug of the program not even starting due to wrong version of chrome v1.3.1 Fixed a small startup bug

-v1.4 Made the source code more organized
+v1.4 Made the code more organized
 ```